Artist

 This line-up played in 1973 in one of the "Controcanzonissima" concerts held at Rome's Piper, then Di Staso joined

-A new line-up, including Topel Cabanes, Troiani, Senzasono, bassist Dino Cappa
+A line-up including Topel, Troiani, Senzasono, bassist Dino Cappa

 and guitarist Gianfranco Coletta (ex Banco del